dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration.md

 * Routable components: For components that are directly routable from user requests.
 Follow this guidance when visitors should be able to make an HTTP request in their browser for a component with an [`@page`](xref:mvc/views/razor#page) directive.
   * [Use routable components in a Razor Pages app](#use-routable-components-in-a-razor-pages-app)
   * [Use routable components in an MVC app](#use-routable-components-in-an-mvc-app)
 * [Render components from a page or view](#render-components-from-a-page-or-view): For components that aren't directly routable from user requests.
-Follow this guidance when the app embeds components into existing pages and views with the [Component Tag Helper](xref:mvc/views/tag-helpers/builtin-th/component-tag-helper).
+Follow this guidance when the app embeds components into existing pages or views with the [Component Tag Helper](xref:mvc/views/tag-helpers/builtin-th/component-tag-helper).

 ## Configuration

-Use the following guidance to integrate Razor components into pages and views of an existing Razor Pages or MVC app.
+Use the following guidance to integrate Razor components into pages or views of an existing Razor Pages or MVC app.

 > [!IMPORTANT]
 > The use of a layout page (`_Layout.cshtml`) with a [Component Tag Helper](xref:mvc/views/tag-helpers/builtin-th/component-tag-helper) for a <xref:Microsoft.AspNetCore.Components.Web.HeadOutlet> component is required to control `<head>` content, such as the page's title (<xref:Microsoft.AspNetCore.Components.Web.PageTitle> component) and other head elements (<xref:Microsoft.AspNetCore.Components.Web.HeadContent> component).
 For more information, see <xref:blazor/components/control-head-content#control-head-content-during-prerendering>.